safevideo/autollm/README.md

 ## FAQ

 **Q: Can I use this for commercial projects?**
-A: No, QuickLLM is licensed under Creative Commons NonCommercial (CC NC), making it unsuitable for commercial use.
+A: Yes, QuickLLM is licensed under GNU Affero General Public License (AGPL 3.0), which allows for commercial use under certain conditions.
+[Contact](#contact) us for more information.

 **Q: How do I contribute?**
 A: Please see the [Contributing Guidelines](LINK_TO_CONTRIBUTING_GUIDELINES).